bjrkk/3DMM-BRender/README.md

 ## Source of this code

 This code was used (with minor modifications) to build the game Privateer 2: The Darkening by Electronic Arts.
 No Privater 2 code is included in this release.

+[crocguy0688s modification of BRender](https://github.com/crocguy0688/CrocDE-BRender) provided a good reference for how some of the `memloops.asm` routines should be translated over to C.

 ## Approval to open source this software